GeoNode/documentation/admin/admin_panel/index.rst

 .. figure:: img/metadata-base/admin-panel-metadata-contents-0010.png
     :align: center

-    *GeoNode fitlering by Metadata Regions*
+    *GeoNode filtering by Metadata Regions*

 .. note:: GeoNode tries to guess the ``Regions`` intersecting the data bounding boxes when uploading a new layer.
 Those should be refined by the user layer on anyway.